karlch/vimiv/readme.md

 (recommended).

 ## Dependencies
+* python3
-pygobject
+* pygobject
-python-pillow
+* python-pillow
-imagemagick (for the optimization)
+* imagemagick (for the optimization)

+## Installation
+Be sure to install the dependencies first.
+A simple `sudo make` should then suffice.

 ## Thanks to
 James Campos, author of Pim https://github.com/Narrat/Pim upon which vimiv is